dd32/td-gh-ex/readme.txt

 == Copyright ==

-AyaEstate WordPress Theme, Copyright 2018 AyaTemplates Theme name is distributed under the terms of the GNU GPL
+AyaEstate WordPress Theme, Copyright 2018 AyaTemplates AyaEstate is distributed under the terms of the GNU GPL

 AyaEstate WordPress Theme bundles the following third-party resources: